 This post may contain affiliate links.
 Please read our disclosure policy.

-- Pasta: I like to make this dish with a long pasta.
-Spaghetti or linguini both work great, but you can make it with a shorter pasta if that’s what you have.
+- Pasta: I like to make this dish with a long pasta such as spaghetti or linguini.
+You can make it with a shorter pasta if that’s what you have.
 Use a gluten-free pasta if you have an intolerance.
-Be sure to check out my post on how to cook pasta perfectly for this recipe.
+Be sure to check out my post on how to cook pasta to get the best al dente texture.

 - Garlic: Use freshly minced garlic for the best flavor.